Ruth L. Formosa Ventura

 2000: Member on the Steering Committee for Malta, National Family Therapy Organization (NFTO) Chamber of European Family Therapy Association (EFTA).

-Since 2011, established my private practice offering couple and family therapy to English and Italian speaking families and couples.
+Since 2011, I established my private practice offering couple, family and individual systemic therapy to English & Italian speaking families and couples.

 I also provide services to the ‘Foundations for Learning’ in Zurich.
 This is a non-profit organization that seeks to offer a holistic approach to student’s learning.